Ninja-Vikash/instantCreator/README.md

 # instantCreator
-Instant Creator provide you a complete set of files to start frontend development.
+Instant Creator provides you with a complete set of files to start frontend development.
 <br>
 **It will create files with their initial code.**
 <br>
-Meanwhile it will deploy `index.html` & `style.css` with their boilerplate code & CSS resetting code respectively.
+Meanwhile, it will deploy `index.html` & `style.css` with their boilerplate code & CSS resetting code respectively.

 ### How to use it